 Introduction

-The transport of hazardous materials is an issue that requires highly trained individuals with an understanding of the importance of safety during freight.
+The transport of hazardous materials (hazmat)is an issue that requires highly trained individuals with an understanding of the importance of safety during freight.
 Depending on the classification of the materials and their destination, a variety of procedures are used to ascertain safety.
-There are numerous stakeholders in the transportation of hazmat, which include; the health of the people, loss of lives, the environment, and the lives of other living organisms.
+There are numerous stakeholders in the transportation of hazmat, which include the health of the people, loss of lives, the environment, and the lives of other living organisms.
 It is, therefore, of utmost importance to focus on the safety of the materials in transit to ensure they reach their destination intact.
-The following paper is a literature review of the transportation of hazmat in addition to providing ways of increasing safety while they are in transit.
+The following literature review discusses the transportation of hazmat in addition to providing ways of increasing safety while they are in transit.

 Safety